pcouy/pcouy.github.io/_posts/2024-08-30-proxying-a-map-tile-server-for-increased-privacy.md

 While this guide is directed towards Immich users, the nginx configuration can be easily used with other applications.
 As long as it provides a way to switch tile providers, you should be able to use your proxy with it.

+If you get stuck trying to follow this guide, feel free to ask anything [in the support thread on GitHub](https://github.com/pcouy/pcouy.github.io/discussions/1).

 ### Caching proxy